gonzex/test_abidocs/doc/tutorials/elastic.md

   * the atomic relaxation corrections to the elastic and piezoelectric tensor

-You should complete lessons [RF1](lesson_rf1.html) and [RF2](lesson_rf2.html) to introduce the response-function features of ABINIT before starting this lesson.
-You will learn to use additional response-function features of ABINIT, and to use relevant parts of the associated codes Mrgddb and Anaddb.
+You should complete lessons [RF1](lesson_rf1.html) and [RF2](lesson_rf2.html) to introduce the density-functional perturbation theory (DFPT) features of ABINIT before starting this lesson.
+You will learn to use additional DFPT features of ABINIT, and to use relevant parts of the associated codes Mrgddb and Anaddb.

 This lesson should take about two hours.

-  * 1 The ground-state geometry of (hypothetical) wurtzite AlAs.
+## 1 The ground-state geometry of (hypothetical) wurtzite AlAs
-  * 2 Response-function calculation of several second derivatives of the total energy.
-  * 3 anaddb calculation to incorporate atom-relaxation effects.
-  * 4 Finite-difference calculation of elastic and piezoelectric constants.
-  * 5 Alternative response-function calculation of some piezoelectric constants.
-  * 6 Response-function calculation of the elastic constants for Al metal.

-* * *

-### **1\.
-The ground-state geometry of (hypothetical) wurtzite AlAs.**

 _Before beginning, you might consider working in a different subdirectory as for the other lessons.
 Why not create "Work_elast" in ~abinit/tests/tutorespfn/Input ? _